-First Known Use of SCOUTING
+First Known Use of scouting

-Seen & Heard
+Seen and Heard

 What made you want to look up scouting?
 Please tell us where you read or heard it (including the quote, if possible).